aws-lite/aws-lite.org/app/docs/request-response.md

 - **`payload` (object, string, null)**
   - Response payload; as a convenience, JSON and XML-encoded responses are automatically parsed
     - Due to how XML is interpreted and parsed, `aws-lite` will always convert `true` and `false` strings to boolean values, and interpret ISO 8601-like strings into date values
-  - Responses without an HTTP body return a `null` payload
+  - Responses without an HTTP body return a `null` response payload

 AWS errors can take many shapes depending on the service API in question.
 When a request fails, `aws-lite` will throw a normal error (with a `message`, stack trace + line numbers, etc.), and where possible will include the following additional properties: